 Simultaneous with the closing of the sale of the Property, the Company entered into a 20-year triple-net lease (the "Lease") with the Purchaser for the property.
 Base annual rent is approximately \$540,000 for the first five years, \$560,000 for the sixth year, and thereafter increases 3% per year.
 The Lease grants AIM an option to renew the Lease for an additional period of five years.
 The Company has on deposit with the Purchaser \$127,500 as security for the performance of its obligations under the Lease.
 In addition, the Company deposited \$393,000 with the landlord as security for the completion of certain repairs and upgrades to the Property.
 This amount is included in the caption Deferred Finance costs, net, Deposit and Other Assets on the accompanying Consolidated Balance Sheet.
-Pursuant to the terms of the Lease, the Company is required to pay all of the costs associated with the landlord.
+Pursuant to the terms of the Lease, the Company is required to pay all of the costs associated with the operation of the facilities, including, without limitation, insurance, taxes and maintenance.
+These costs will be offset against the funds that are deposited with the landlord.
 The lease also contains customary representations, warranties, obligations, conditions and indemnification provisions and grants the Purchaser customary remedies upon a breach of the lease by the Company, including the right to terminate the Lease and hold the Company liable for any deficiency in future rent.
 See Note 11 Commitments and Contingencies.